edgarki/managento/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Managento is a simple project management system by Caractere.

+This is using Rails framework:

-* Ruby version
+* Ruby version 5.2.3

 * System dependencies

 * Configuration

-* Database creation

-* Database initialization
+* Database creation and initialization with PostgreSQL 10.5

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...